tonghuikang/sutd-term4/OPTI/wk1-standardLP.md

 $\vec{b}$ is a **nonnegative** vector.

-All general linear program **can be transformed** to a standard linear program.
-Please transform according to these steps.
+**All linear programs can be transformed to a standard linear program.** Please transform according to these steps.

 - If the objective function is to minimise, filp all the coefficients $\vec{c}$.